rrnewton/Haskell-CnC/README.txt

 (primes.exe).
 To run with a particular number of threads, say 8, try:
   ./primes.exe +RTS -N8

-If you want to poke around in the interpreter, load the system with a shortcut in the Makefile:

-  make interact

 ------------------------------------------------------------
 Installing Haskell CnC
 ------------------------------------------------------------

-You will need GHC 6.12.1 along with the Haskell Platform.
-(The script scaling.hs also requires the package "HSH".)

-Environment

- HASKELLCNC -- should be set to the install directory.
-            (Sourcing install_environment_vars.sh is one way to
-             accomplish this.)
+  cabal install haskell-cnc

 ------------------------------------------------------------a
 Running Haskell CnC, Method (1): Normal method.
 ------------------------------------------------------------

-However, this is not to say that the system could not be used as a regular Haskell module.
-Assuming the paths are set correctly, a client program need only "import Cnc" or "import CncPure" to use the system.
-But at the point where those modules are compiled (not used) a scheduler will need to be selected using -DCNC_SCHEDULER and the "-cpp" option will need to be passed to ghc.
+CnC for Haskell can be used as a regular Haskell module.
+Look at "hello_world.hs" in the examples directory.

 ------------------------------------------------------------
 Running Haskell CnC, Method (2): Inlined library.
 ------------------------------------------------------------

-Note that the way the system is currently used is heavily dependent on the C preprocessor to choose between different configurations at compile time, and to ensure that we give a single file to GHC for whole-program optimization.
+For testing purposes, Haskell CnC can inline the library and enable the user to choose between different scheduling options and runtime parameters statically.
+Under this methodology the "runcnc" script is used to compile and execute CnC programs.
+The following environment variable must be set:

+ HASKELLCNC -- should be set to the install directory.
+            (Sourcing install_environment_vars.sh is one way to
+             accomplish this.)

 Preprocessor variables: